torik42/YaLafi/README.md

   \\LTadd{...}, \\LTskip{...}, \\LTalter{...}{...} in the LaTeX text;
   compare section
   [Adaptation of LaTeX and plain text](#adaptation-of-latex-and-plain-text).
-- Complete text sections, for instance part of the LaTeX preamble, may be skipped with the special LaTeX comment '%%% LT-SKIP-BEGIN'; see section [Adaptation of LaTeX and plain text](#adaptation-of-latex-and-plain-text).
+- Complete text sections, for instance parts of the LaTeX preamble, may be skipped with the special LaTeX comment '%%% LT-SKIP-BEGIN'; see section [Adaptation of LaTeX and plain text](#adaptation-of-latex-and-plain-text).